Copyright (c) 2007 THE THRASH METAL GUIDE

 ZERO TOLERANCE (FRANCE)

-This act is the somewhat logical continuation of the death/thrashers Massacra, who on their last two albums have surrendered to the modern 90's tastes.
+This act is the somewhat logical continuation of the death/thrashers Massacra who on their last two albums have surrendered to the modern 90's tastes.
 Instead of frustrating their hard-core fans even further, the guys decided to change their name.
-The music is an almost direct follow-up to "Humanize Human", but not as consistent, and more diverse: industrialzed groovy post-thrash with heavy mechanical riffs, atmospheric non-metal elements, plodding moments, and more.
+The music is an almost direct follow-up to "Humanize Human", but not as consistent, and more diverse: industrialized groovy post-thrash with heavy mechanical riffs, atmospheric non-metal elements, plodding moments, and more.
 One will have big problems recognizing the mighty Massacra here, but lovers of the 90's post-side of the genre will definitely be entertained.

 Zero for All Full-Length, 1996